MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 How to enable Microsoft 365 Apps health:

-1. Sign in to the Apps Admin Center at [config.office.com](https://config.office.com/).
+1. Sign in to the Microsoft 365 Apps admin center at [config.office.com](https://config.office.com/).
 2. Navigate to **Health** > **Apps health** and choose **Get started** to enable the feature.

 It takes up to 3 hours for the service to be provisioned.
 You can then access: